CaseyThiessen/LLaVa-Attention-Heatmap/README.md

 - **Visualization** of attention as overlayed heatmaps on input images

 This toolkit contributes to enhancing transparency and interpretability in multimodal generative models, allowing researchers to analyze how multimodal language models integrate visual and textual information during generation.

+## 🖼️ Example: Attention Visualization Output

+**Prompt:** *Is there food in the image?*
+**Answer:** *Yes, there is a plate of food in the image.*

+## ⚙️ Quickstart & Usage

+### 1. Environment Setup
+For usage on the **bwHPC**, we recommend following the setup instructions provided in the [Medical_Imaging repository](https://github.com/DeveloperNomis/Medical_Imaging).
+That repository outlines the correct environment configuration and file structure for running large models on the bwCluster system.
+Before starting, ensure that all dependencies are installed and compatible by running: pip install -r requirements.txt

+### 2. Model Download
+Download the llava-1.5-7b-hf model by executing: python download_model.py
+This script will automatically retrieve the model weights and store them in the appropriate directory for later use.

+### 3. Configuration
+Open the attention.py file and navigate to the configuration section at the top of the script.
+Here, you can modify:
+* File paths and filenames
+* Experiment parameters (e.g., layers, heads, aggregation options)
+* Output directories
+* Attention Parameters
+* reduction_config: Controls the dimensionality reduction used during attention aggregation.
+*  Recommended value: 2
+* layers_config: Determines which layer(s) to extract attention from.
+*  Recommended value: 14
+* heads_config: Specifies the attention heads to visualize.
+*  Recommended values: [13, 24]
+Based on prior research (see References section), this configuration provided the most interpretable attention visualizations.

+### 4. Running the Attention Extraction
+Execute the main attention extraction script:

+python attention.py

+Depending on your configuration, the pipeline will:
+* Extract and optionally aggregate attention heatmaps across specified layers and heads
+* Save resulting visualizations as overlayed heatmaps in the output directory

+If inspect == True:
+The model’s inputs and outputs will be printed to the console and a text log file will be created, documenting:
+* Timestamp
+* Experiment parameters
+* Input and output text

+### 5. Reading the Output
+Output filenames follow the convention:

+S = Step
+L = Layer
+H = Head

+For example, S1_L14_H24.png corresponds to step 1, layer 14, head 24.
+If multiple steps are analyzed, token labels will be printed beneath each output image.

+### 6. Options
+You can choose between:
+* Generating multiple heatmaps for specified parameters
+* Aggregating results via the mean into a single composite heatmap
+* This flexibility allows for both fine-grained and global analysis of visual attention.